Local distinguishability of five orthogonal product states on bipartite and tripartite quantum systems: Introduction

-With the deepening of research, many excellent achievements have been made one after another.
-In the process of research, scholars adhere to the principles of progressing from bipartite quantum systems to multipartite systems and from simplicity to complexity.
-Firstly, we review the advances in constructing bipartite nonlocal state sets.
+During the research process of local distinguishability, scholars adhere to the principles of progressing from bipartite quantum systems to multipartite systems and from simplicity to complexity.
+First, much progress has been made on the construction methods of nonlocal sets of bipartite OPSs.
 Zhang et al. gave a method to construct a bipartite nonlocal set of OPSs on bipartite high dimensional quantum systems with equal and odd local dimensions \cite{Zhang2014}.
 Wang et al. proposed a method to construct a bipartite nonlocal set on a general quantum system \cite{YLWang2015}.
 Subsequently, some results, which are on the construction methods of bipartite nonlocal state sets \cite{ZCZ2015,GBX201631048,Xu2023,HQ2023}, are made.
-Secondly, we introduce the achievements of scholars in the construction of multipartite nonlocal state sets.
+Second, significant progress has also been achieved in the study of multipartite nonlocal sets of OPSs.
 Xu et al. proposed a method to construct multipartite nonlocal sets of OPSs on general quantum systems \cite{Xu2016}.
 Zhang et al. gave a method to construct a nonlocal set of multipartite OPSs by using a nonlocal set of bipartite OPSs \cite{Zhang2017}.
 Based on existing research foundation, many interesting results on the construction methods of nonlocal sets of multipartite OPSs are proposed \cite{Halder2018,JXu2020,Zhu2022,Zhen2022,Zhen2025}.
-Thirdly, an important research direction of quantum nonlocality has aroused widespread interest.
+Third, an important research direction of quantum nonlocality has aroused widespread interest.
 Halder found that there exist nonlocal sets of OPSs which are locally irreducible in every bipartition, and called this phenomenon strong nonlocality \cite{Halder2019}.
 Many significant contributions have been made to the research of strong quantum nonlocality \cite{Yuan2020,Hu2020,Wang2021,ShiS2022,ShiYe2022,Zhou2023}.
-Finally, a novel concept on quantum nonlocality, i.e., minimum nonlocality, is proposed and some milestone achievements have been attained \cite{Zhu2023,ZhangXu2025}.
+Finally, a novel concept, i.e., minimum nonlocality, is proposed and some milestone achievements have been attained \cite{Zhu2023,ZhangXu2025}.
 All the above-mentioned works indicate that the research of quantum nonlocality is meaningful.